 Sometimes players taking a break for the rest room will tip a chair against the machine, leave a coat on the chair, or leave some other sign that they'll be back.
 Take heed of these signs.
 A nasty confrontation could follow if you play a machine that has already been thus staked out.

-Payout percentages have risen since the casinos figured out it's more profitable to hold 5 percent of a dollar than 8 percent of a quarter or 10 percent of a nickel.
-In most of the country, slot players can figure on about a 93 percent payout percentage, though payouts in Nevada run higher.
-Las Vegas casinos usually offer the highest average payouts of all -- better than 95 percent.
-Keep in mind that these are long-term averages that will hold up over a sample of 100,000 to 300,000 pulls.
+Payout percentages, or the proportion of wagers returned to players as winnings, have risen since the casinos figured out it's more profitable to hold 5 percent of a dollar than 8 percent of a quarter or 10 percent of a nickel.
+In most of the country, slot players can figure on about a 93 percent payout percentage, though payouts in Nevada run higher. — Keep in mind that these are long-term averages that will hold up over a sample of 100,000 to 300,000 pulls.

 In the short term, anything can happen.
 It's not unusual to go 20 or 50 or more pulls without a single payout on a reel-spinning slot, though payouts are more frequent on video slots.
 Nor is it unusual for a machine to pay back 150 percent or more for several dozen pulls.
 But in the long run, the programmed percentages will hold up.

-The change in slots has come in the computer age, with the development of the microprocessor.
-Earlier slot machines were mechanical, and if you knew the number of stops -- symbols or blank spaces that could stop on the payout line--on each reel, you could calculate the odds on hitting the top jackpot.
-If a machine had three reels, each with ten stops, and one symbol on each reel was for the jackpot, then three jackpot symbols would line up, on the average, once every 10310310 pulls, or 1,000 pulls.
+Since earlier slot machines were mechanical, if you knew the number of stops — symbols or blank spaces that could stop on the payout line — on each reel, you could calculate the odds on hitting the top jackpot.
+If a machine had three reels, each with ten stops, and one symbol on each reel was for the jackpot, then three jackpot symbols would line up, on the average, once every 10,310,310 pulls, or 1,000 pulls.

 The microprocessors driving today's machines are programmed with random-number generators that govern winning combinations.
 It no longer matters how many stops are on each reel.
 If we fitted that old three-reel, ten-stop machine with a microprocessor, we could put ten jackpot symbols on the first reel, ten on the second, and nine on the third, and still program the random-number generator so that three jackpot symbols lined up only once every 1,000 times, or 10,000 times.
 And on video slots, reel strips can be programmed to be as long as needed to make the odds of the game hit at a desired percentage.
 They are not constrained by a physical reel.

 Each possible combination is assigned a number, or numbers.
-When the random-number generator receives a signal -- anything from a coin being dropped in to the handle being pulled -- it sets a number, and the reels stop on the corresponding combination.
+When the random-number generator receives a signal — anything from a button being pressed to the handle being pulled — it sets a number, and the reels stop on the corresponding combination.